-Gordon Robert "Gosh" Pettinger - Born November 11, 1911 in Harrogate, England – Died April 12, 1986 was a Canadian professional ice Hockey centre who played 8 seasons in the National Hockey League (NHL) for the New York Rangers, Detroit Red Wings, and Boston Bruins.
+Gordon Robert "Gosh" Pettinger - Born November 11, 1911 in Harrogate, England – Died April 12, 1986 was a English / Canadian ice Hockey centre.

 The following year, Pettinger was again on hand as the Red Wings defeated the New York Rangers for the 1937 Stanley Cup championship.
 The Red Wings became the first U.S. based team to win the Cup two years in a row.

-Shortly after the start of the 1937-38 campaign, Pettinger was traded to the Boston Bruins where he had his best offensive output in the 1938-39 season, netting 25 points in 48 games plus a return trip to the Stanley Cup finals where his team defeated the Maple Leafs to win the 1939 Stanley Cup championship.
+Shortly after the start of the 1937-38 campaign, Pettinger was traded to the Boston Bruins where he had his best offensive output in the 1938-39 season, scoring 11 goals (13 assists) in 48 games plus a return trip to the Stanley Cup finals where his team defeated the Maple Leafs to win the 1939 Stanley Cup championship.
 The win was Pettinger's fourth and final Stanley Cup victory.

 Pettinger played half of the 1939-40 season with the Bruins, then joining the Hershey Bears of the American Hockey League / AHL.
 He helped Hershey to Calder Cup finals in 1941 and 1942.

 Pettinger then served over 2 years with the Canadian Forces during WWII before returning to Hershey for the 1944-45 AHL season.
 He finished this season with the Cleveland Barons (12 games).

 Pettinger then joined the Regina Capitals of the Western Canada Senior Hockey League / WCSHL where he retired in the 1945-46 season.

 Pettinger's NHL totals were 42 goals, 72 assists in 292 regular season games and 4 goals, 5 assists in 47 playoff games.
 He scored 7 game winners and 2 OT goals.